justscu/tracestack/README.md

 your project
 ###
-  1. first, you need install xdot:
+  1. first, you need install xdot: <br />
 >       sudo apt-get install xdot
   2. copy 'instrument.h' & 'instrument.c' to your project;
   3. add CFALGS="-g -finstrument-functions" in your Makefile;